greenerservices/greenerservices.github.io/app/principles/actions/8i-consider-security-controls.md

   parent:  8.
 Design for greener architecture, data and security
 ---

 Digital security controls are measures that organisations implement to protect their data and systems from cyber threats.
+Security is one area where there may be trade-offs with sustainability that need to be negotiated.

 ### Likely Lead Roles